-Enter the maximum heart rate and the percentage of HRmax at the lactate threshold into the calculator to determine the lactate threshold, which is calculated by multiplying the maximum heart rate by the difference between 1 and the percentage of HRmax at the lactate threshold (expressed as a decimal).
+Enter the maximum heart rate and the percentage of HRmax at the lactate threshold into the calculator to estimate the heart rate at lactate threshold (LT), which is calculated by multiplying the maximum heart rate by the LT percentage of HRmax (expressed as a decimal).

 Lactate Threshold Formula

-The following formula is used to calculate the lactate threshold (LT) using heart rate data:
+The following formula is used to estimate the heart rate at lactate threshold (LT) using heart rate data:

 Variables: